GenURL: A General Framework for Unsupervised Representation Learning: Method

 \subsection{Preliminaries}

+The general goal of URL is identical across various URL tasks: Given a finite set of samples $X=[x_1,...,x_n]\in \mathbb{R}^{n\times D}$, we seek a continuous mapping, $f_{\theta}(x):\mathbb{R}^{D}\rightarrow \mathbb{R}^{d}$, where $d \ll D$, that transfers data into a compact latent space $Z$ while preserving essential structures of $X$ to facilitate most downstream tasks~\cite{cvpr2016resnet, iccv2017maskrcnn, 2019AGC}.
+Generally, the intrinsic structures of data are determined by \textit{both the input data and task-specific assumptions}.
+However, most research in URL has focused on individual data modalities or specific tasks, resulting in specific designs and different learning objectives.
+We take the following four widely used URL tasks as examples.

-Although there are various task-specific assumptions in different unsupervised representation learning (URL) tasks, we may summarize them as an embedding problem based on the manifold assumption.
-Assuming the data $X$ is constrained on a compact low-dimensional manifold $\mathcal{M}$, we can define a neighborhood system for each sample $x_i$ as $\mathcal{N}_i\in \mathbb{R}^{d}$, and $\mathcal{M}$ is supported on the mixture of these neighborhood systems, $\mathcal{M} = \cup_{i=1}^{n}\mathcal{N}_i$.
-The neighborhood system can be built by an undirected graph $\mathcal{G}=(X,E)$ defined in a specific URL task (detailed in Sec.\ref{sec:instantiation}).
-We use an adjacency matrix $A$ to indicate the neigborhood system: $A_{ij}=1$ indicates $x_i$ and $x_j$ are in the same neighborhood system, or $A_{ij}=0$.
-The similarity between two samples within each $\mathcal{N}_i$ can be measured by the Enclidean distance $d$ while others can be approximated by the shortest-path distance.
+Although there are various task-specific assumptions in URL tasks, we may summarize them as a data embedding problem based on the manifold assumption.
+Assuming the data $X$ is constrained on a compact low-dimensional manifold $\mathcal{M}$, a neighborhood system for each sample $x_i$ is defined as $\mathcal{N}_i\in \mathbb{R}^{d}$, and $\mathcal{M}$ is supported on the mixture of these neighborhood systems, $\mathcal{M} = \cup_{i=1}^{n}\mathcal{N}_i$.
+The discriminative property of $\mathcal{N}$ facilitates various downstream tasks.
+Since different neighborhood systems are disjoint, we use an adjacency matrix $A$ to represent neighborhood systems: $A_{ij}=1$ indicates $x_i$ and $x_j$ are in the same neighborhood system, or $A_{ij}=0$. $A$ can be built by an undirected graph $\mathcal{G}=(X,E)$ provided by a specific URL task (discussed in Sec.~\ref{sec:instantiation}).
+Local (neighborhood systems) and global (manifold) structures are two essential properties for learning good representations: local geometries describe the discriminative features of instances, while relationships between neighborhood systems reflect the global view of topological structures.
+Based on $\mathcal{M}$, the similarity between two non-adjacent samples within each $\mathcal{N}_i$ can be approximated by the shortest-path distance.
+Since most URL algorithms are designed for specific tasks or data, the following two typical issues arise:

+\textbf{Over-uniformity.}\quad Without the global structure, the optimal solution for constructing $\mathcal{N}$s is to place each $x$ evenly in the embedding space, as shown in the middle of Fig~\ref{fig:issues}.
+In other words, the decision boundaries are maximized to the discrimination between $x$.
+However, the manifold structure is then damaged and unorganized in this case, which means the learned representations can not be generalized to other downstream tasks~\cite{wang2020understanding}, such as data visualization.

+\textbf{Ill-clustering.}\quad The converse is also true; if we focus excessively on the global structure and ignore instance differences, a local collapse will occur.
+The result is shown on the right of Fig~\ref{fig:issues}, also called local homogenization.
+A classical case in the node classification task of graph data is the over-smoothing issue~\cite{cai2020note}: global-based message passing makes the connected nodes ultimately non-distinguishable.

+Therefore, there is a question worth thinking about \textit{whether we can solve both of these issues at the same time in a mutually constraining way.} Motivated by this, we propose a general and unified framework for URL that can be adapted to various URL tasks effectively.